salt-labs/docs/content/tutorials/kubernetes/getting_started/_index.md

 If you haven't already created a container whilst following along in the previous section, now is the time to try it out.

-There are a number of tutorials available in this space, here are some examples from [Katacoda](https://katacoda.com/).
-Note that there is some overlap between the scenarios, it's up to the individual to choose how to best spend their time.
+There are a number of tutorials available in this space, with some examples below.
+If the links are dead or you find better ones, please submit a pull request.

-- A general course on container runtimes.
+- [x] Complete a general course on container runtimes.

-{{< button label="Start scenario (3 hr)" link="https://www.katacoda.com/courses/container-runtimes" >}}
+{{< button label="Cloud Yuga (3 hr)" link="https://cloudyuga.guru/hands_on_lab/container-runtimes-runc" >}}
 </br>

-- For `Docker` specifically,
+- [x] For `Docker` specifically, perform some container inception with `Docker-In-Docker`

-{{< button label="Start scenario (1 hr)" link="https://www.katacoda.com/courses/docker" >}}
+{{< button label="Cloud Yuga (1 hr)" link="https://cloudyuga.guru/hands_on_lab/how-to-run-docker-in-docker" >}}
 </br>

-- For `Podman/Buildah/Skopeo`,
+- [x] For Red Hat environments, ensure you know the `Podman/Buildah/Skopeo` toolchain.

-{{< button label="Start scenario (1 hr)" link="https://www.katacoda.com/courses/containers-without-docker/" >}}
+{{< button label="A Cloud Guru" link="https://www.pluralsight.com/cloud-guru/courses/hands-on-with-podman-containers-on-linux" >}}

 </br>

 And for the more adventurous, ensure you create a container directly using `runc` to see what's really under the hood. 😲